anoop-gupt/frontend-engineering-playbook/CONTRIBUTING.md

 ## In a nutshell
 1. You don't have to know Git: if you found something of interest which is *not already in this repo*, please open an [Issue](https://github.com/frontend-engineering-playbook/issues) with your links propositions.
     - If you know Git, please Fork the repo and send pull requests.
 2. We have topics.
-Choose the right one as per your knowedge.
+Choose the right one as per your knowedge and create the content under respective sections.If you can't find the folder under sections, just create it.
 3. Make sure to follow the [guidelines below](#guidelines) and respect the [Markdown formatting](#formatting) of the files.